 Hiking in the wilderness, clambering through the small trails of America’s back-country already sounds like a challenge, but can you imagine if you were also blind and your dog was key to your survival?
 This is exactly what Trevor Thomas has accomplished!
-We are already impressed!
+How impressive!

-Trevor has accomplished a lot in his life.
-He was always described as an “adrenaline junkie” and loved racing his cars and mountain bikes.
-However, when Trevor was 36 he was diagnosed with a serious eye condition that lead him to lose his sight.
+Trevor has accomplished a lot in his life, known for being an “adrenaline junkie”.
+He loved racing his cars and mountain bikes.
+However, when Trevor was 36 he was diagnosed with a serious eye condition that lead to sight loss.

 He did not let that stop him!
 In a recent interview he said that nature was his “greatest opponent of all” and he definitely puts him self out there to compete with it.
 Trevor is an ambitious man, as soon as his lost his sight he began to learn how to read Braille and make the most of his life without his sight.
 How fabulous is that?

 Trevor was inspired by a friend to start hiking after learning to walk with a cane in his suburban street.
 He took on this challenge and attended training that allowed him to explore more complex terrain.
 His next challenge was short hikes alone within his home state of North Carolina.

 On his travels he met a teenage who inspired him to complete the Appalachian Trail, which stretches a staggering 2,180 miles through the Appalachian Mountains along the eastern edge of North America and takes in a 14 states along the way!
 He completed this trail within 6 months!